Treatment of any health-related issue is often costly in the United States.

 Under the Affordable Care Act, all insurance providers must provide some level of treatment for substance abuse issues and other mental health issues.
-You might be able to find alternatives for affordable insurance that can greatly reduce the cost of treatment.
+You might be able to find alternatives for affordable insurance that can greatly reduce the cost of recovery.

 Don’t be embarrassed about struggling with the costs of treatment.
 Addiction treatment is often expensive, and many people cannot afford the cost without some help.

-- Contact local treatment providers and speak with their intake representative about the cost of treatment.
+- Contact local providers and speak with their intake representative about the cost of treatment.
 Ask about any types of financing or low-cost options they have available.

 - Keep looking.
 Do not give up after one or two dead ends to find low-cost treatment.

 - Do not be afraid to borrow money if you need to.
 The cost of substance abuse treatment pales in comparison to the benefits it produces.